sunwookim028/sunwookim028.github.io/index.md

 ## About Me

 <div id="standardView" style="display: block;">
 <p>I am a Fulbright scholar seeking Ph.D. positions (EE or CS) starting Fall 2025.
-My research interests lie in cross-stack efforts, spanning <strong>emerging workloads, design automation, and general systems and architecture topics</strong>.
+My research interests lie in cross-stack efforts, spanning <strong>emerging workloads, design automation, and wider systems and architecture topics</strong>.
 I pioneer transformative approaches that harness advanced computing power, fostering a future where technology uplifts human dignity and enriches our shared humanity.</p>

 <p>I am excited about my research journey.
 If any aspect of my work interests you, I would be happy to discuss further at my email.</p>
 </div>